modo-lv/final-fantasy-3-checklist/pages/index.md

 ## About this guide {##about}

-This is a spoiler-free (as much as possible) checklist for [Final Fantasy III (Steam version)](https://store.steampowered.com/app/239120/FINAL_FANTASY_III/) to help you track progress and avoid missing anything.
-It's not a walkthrough or a strategy guide, although it does contain some instructions on getting things you could miss otherise.
-If you complete everything in this checklist, including the optional stuff, you will have collected every item in the game (100% treasure chest completion), encountered every enemy (100% bestiary completion) and completed every sidequest.
-This should also net you most of the [achievements](https://steamcommunity.com/stats/239120/achievements) with the exception of "Jack Of All Trades" (level up all jobs for all characters to 99).
+This is a spoiler-free (as much as possible) checklist for Final Fantasy III ([iOS](https://apps.apple.com/us/app/final-fantasy-iii/id424591347)/[Android](https://play.google.com/store/apps/details?id=com.square_enix.android_googleplay.FFIII_GP)/[Steam]((https://store.steampowered.com/app/239120/FINAL_FANTASY_III/)) version) to help you track progress and avoid missing anything.
+It's not a walkthrough or a strategy guide, although it does contain instructions on getting things you could miss otherise.
+If you complete everything in this checklist, including the optional stuff, you will have collected every item in the game (100% treasure chest completion), defeated every enemy (100% bestiary completion) and completed every sidequest.
+This should also net you all [achievements](https://steamcommunity.com/stats/239120/achievements) with the exception of "Jack Of All Trades" (level up all jobs for all characters to 99).

 A couple of notes:

 * All checkboxes are for treasure chests unless otherwise indicated.
+Only opened chests count towards the achievement, items acquired in other ways do not.
-* `✨` means an item that can be picked up by zooming in the camera and examining the shining spot, and `💬`{:label} means getting an item requires talking to someone.
-These items do not count towards the chest percentage and therefore don't affect the achievement.
+* ✨ means an item that can be picked up by zooming in the camera and examining the shining spot.
+* 💬 means you need to talk to someone in order to get the item, fight the enemy or gain access to a location.
-* `⚔️` means an enemy (not used in explicitly titled enemy lists) that you need to defeat to add to the [bestiary], and `★`{:label} marks a boss.
+* ⚔️ means an enemy that you need to defeat to add to the [bestiary] (explicitly titled enemy lists don't use the label), and ★ marks a boss.
-* Label `w`{:label} (short for "warning") is for important information about something that can have serious (usually permanent) consequences for your playthrough.
-Most often they're cases where you lose access to a location, item, enemy or something else, often permanently.
+* `w` Warnings contain important information about something that can have serious negative consequences for your playthrough.
+Most often they're about losing access to a location, item or enemy, often permanently.
-* Label `i`{:label} (short for "information") is for potentially helpful but not vital information, such as a shop selling a special item or when a quest becomes available at a certain location.
+* `i` Information is potentially helpful but not vital information, such as a shop selling a special item or when a quest becomes available at a certain location.
-* Label `x`{:label} (short for "explanation" or "X marks the spot") is detailed information on where to find and how to access the item/character/location/etc.
+* `x` Explanation (or "X marks the spot") is detailed information on where to find and how to access the item/character/location/etc.

 ## Sources {##sources}